 Note: Standard errors in parentheses; * p<0.050, ** p<0.010, *** p<0.001.
-Sample size limited to the identical maximal n for both models (n=712).
+The sample size was limited to the identical maximal n for both models (n=712).
 Results are based on fully specified models that include all control variables analyzed in Figure 3.

-For nonelectoral participation, the findings in Table 2a provide evidence of a time-ordered relationship between good citizenship norms in Wave 1, and subsequent nonelectoral participation in Wave 2.
-These results therefore support H1's expectation of a time-ordered positive effect of citizenship norms on subsequent nonelectoral participation, and the findings show no reciprocal effect in the opposite direction of nonelectoral participation in Wave 1 impacting upon good citizenship norms in Wave 2.
-The same finding obtains for the social media political measure in Wave 1 having a time-ordered effect on nonelectoral participation in Wave 2, with no reciprocal effect in the opposite direction of nonelectoral participation in Wave 1 on social media political in Wave 2.
+For nonelectoral participation, the findings in Table 2a provide evidence of a time-ordered relationship between good citizenship norms in Wave 1 and subsequent nonelectoral participation in Wave 2.
+These results, therefore, support H1's expectation of a time-ordered positive effect of citizenship norms on subsequent nonelectoral participation, and the findings show no reciprocal effect in the opposite direction of nonelectoral participation in Wave 1 impacting good citizenship norms in Wave 2.
+The same finding is obtained for the social media political measure in Wave 1 having a time-ordered effect on nonelectoral participation in Wave 2, with no reciprocal effect in the opposite direction of nonelectoral participation in Wave 1 on the social media political measure in Wave 2.
 Consistent with findings from the linear regression results plotted in Figure 3, the digital media use measure of online news media is not significantly related to nonelectoral participation.
-Further, the relative strength of the two significant independent variables (i.e., good citizenship norms and social media political) on nonelectoral participation are of similar magnitude, as a post-estimation F-test did not reject the null hypothesis that the effect size is the same for both relations (p=0.441).
-For vote, the findings in Table 2b confirm prior results that neither of the explanatory factors investigated in the current study of citizenship norms and digital media use have an effect on voting.
+Furthermore, the relative strength of the two significant independent variables — good citizenship and social media political norms — on nonelectoral participation are of similar magnitude, as a post-estimation F-test did not reject the null hypothesis that the effect size is the same for both relations (p=0.441).
+For voting, the findings in Table 2b confirm prior results that neither of the explanatory factors investigated in the current study of citizenship norms and digital media use has an effect on voting.

-In the third and final analytical step we investigate the research question of whether the relationships analyzed to this point operate differently for the generally higher-status Jewish majority in comparison to the lower-status Arab minority.
+In the third and final analytical step, we investigate the research question of whether the relationships analyzed to this point operate differently for the generally higher-status Jewish majority in comparison to the lower-status Arab minority.
 As noted, the literature does not inform clear hypotheses on this topic.
 The fully specified regression tables documented in the Appendix report on the interaction effect between Jewish/Arab ethnic identity and each of the three key independent variables in Wave 1 (online news media, social media political, and good citizenship norms) on the political participation dependent variables in Wave 2.
 The findings show that the interaction terms between Jewish/Arab ethnic identity and the key independent variables of the study in Wave 1 are not statistically significant for either nonelectoral participation or voting (see Appendix Tables A4 and A5).
-Thus, for the Jewish and Arab populations of Israel, these finding do not support a normatively positive conclusion that social media use is a “great equalizer” of political participation, as was found by Xenos et al.’s (2014) focus on education in three advanced democracies.
-However, the results of the current study do support the normatively encouraging finding that key factors in the literature of citizenship norms and digital media use do not contribute to participatory inequalities between the Jewish majority and Arab minority in Israel.
+Thus, for the Jewish and Arab populations of Israel, these findings do not support a normatively positive conclusion that social media use is a “great equalizer” of political participation, as was found by Xenos et al.’s (2014) focus on education in three advanced democracies.
+However, the results of the current study do support the normatively encouraging finding that key factors identified in the literature on citizenship norms and digital media use do not contribute to participatory inequalities between the Jewish majority and Arab minority in Israel.

 6. Conclusion